ComunidadBioInfo/rbioc18/README.md

 ## Materials

 The materials are organized by instructor in order of first appearance.
+For the full schedule, check [the main website](http://www.comunidadbioinfo.org/r-bioconductor-developers-workshop-2018/).

 * [Alejandra Medina-Rivera](http://liigh.unam.mx/amedina/)
     - Welcome: [slides](), [R file](), [slides raw]().